JalajVora/Oderby-Queries-in-Elf/README.md

 # Order-by-Queries-in-Elf

-An implementation of Order-by Queries in Elf Index structure in JAVA
+An implementation of Order-by Queries in [Elf](http://elf.ovgu.de/) index-structure in JAVA.